This article may contain compensated links. Learn more in our disclaimer.

-We arrived to Moscow a week before our planned hike along Baikal lake.
-Our friend Eugene was waiting for us in Novosibirsk, from where we were planning to head towards Baikal lake.
+We arrived to Moscow a week before our planned hike along lake Baikal.
+Our friend Eugene was waiting for us in Novosibirsk, from where we were planning to head towards lake Baikal.

 Even though, we spent in Moscow just two and a half days, it’s a city that we will remember.
 We instantly fell in love with this megalopolis, and now we are eager to return.
 Read on to learn more about the basic things you need to know, when traveling to Moscow, capital of Russia!

-I was surprised to know, that public transport in Moscow isn’t expensive.
-Even Aeroexpress train – direct train – from airports (all of them) is inexpensive.
+Actually I was surprised to see, that public transport in Moscow isn’t expensive.
+Even Aeroexpress train – direct train – from the airports (all of them) is inexpensive.

 Getting to and from these three airports is neither difficult, nor expensive.
 The most convenient way (after taxi) definitely is Aeroxpress train.
 The journey costs only 420 roubles (6 EUR), to and from any airport in Moscow, except Zhukovsky airport.

 There are 14 metro lines, which cover pretty much all the city.
 Metro is inexpensive and easy to use.
 Single ticket costs 50 roubles (0.7 EUR) and it can be purchased in any metro station.
 The Moscow Metro has 203 stations and it is one of the largest metro systems in the world, as well as the the first metro in the Soviet Union.
 It was opened in 1935.

 But it is not just that – the Moscow Metro has amazingly beautiful stations and they are a popular tourist attraction on their own.
 Some of the stations are designed like palaces – decorated with intricate decors, beautiful chandeliers and even paintings.
 Sculptures, alcoves, columns, marble – this is what you can expect to see in Moscow Metro.